AntonSol919/linkspace/homepage/basics.md

 | DATA            |

 Packets are transmitted, and eventually reach a destination `IP address`.
-At the destination an application is listening on a `port`.
+At the destination an application is listening for packets to be received on a `port`.

-Packet don't arrive in order.
-(This is always the case in non-trivial networks.)
+Packet don't arrive in the order they were sent.
+This is physically unavoidable in non-trivial networks.
 By adding a sequence number, we can order them at the destination.

-The result is that conceptually each device is directly connected to every other device, and applications can stream data to any other IP address.
+The result is that conceptually each device is directly connected to every other device.
+Applications stream data to any other IP address.

-Great for phone-calls or video streams.
+This is ideal for phone-calls or video streams.
-To create more usefull tools we add various KeyValue systems on top. i.e. systems where a query defines a set of keys and returns one or more value.
+To create more useful and dynamic applications we add various KeyValue systems on top. i.e. systems where a query defines a set of keys and returns one or more value.

 For example: